Skip to main content

 Personal Information Collected

-We have collected the following categories of Personal Information from consumers within the last twelve (12) months:
+We have collected the following categories of Personal Information within the last twelve (12) months:

 Automatically